 The sausages get a quick cook on the stovetop in beer.
 Not only does this plump them up and give some extra flavor, but it also makes sure the sausages cook through without burning or bursting on the grill.

-🔪 How to make State Fair Sausage, Peppers, and Onions
+🔪 How to make State Fair Sausage and Peppers

 Ingredients: